-• Remain indoors and away from windows until the severe storm passes.
+Remain indoors and away from windows until the severe storm passes.
 If large hail begins to fall, seek immediate shelter.
-Report any injuries by calling 911 or #9-911 (from campus phone) or damage by calling 465-2300 ext.
+Report any injuries by calling 911 or damage by calling (920) 465-2300 ext.
 2.

 Tornado

 Watch: Conditions are right for a tornado to develop.
 Continue with normal activities, but continue to monitor the situation.